 Outcome-Based Energy Codes

-Our nation’s current energy codes include structural and enforcement characteristics that limit the ability to achieve significantly more energy savings in buildings without major changes.
+Our nation’s current energy codes include structural and enforcement characteristics that limit the ability to achieve significantly more energy savings without major changes.
 Current energy code strategies consider only a limited number of the factors that impact building energy performance.
-They don’t address all those elements of building design and construction that influence performance, and they don’t address how buildings use energy once completed.
+They don’t address all those elements of design and construction that influence performance, and they don’t address how buildings use energy once completed.

 The way in which a building is occupied, operated and maintained has a major impact on annual energy use, something current codes don’t take into account.
 More importantly, variability of energy performance outcome once the building is completed leads to significant confusion in the market as to just what the code is delivering.

 A group of thought leaders from the building industry gathered to examine the opportunities, barriers and next steps that will transition the commercial building industry from estimating energy use, based on models in the design phase, to measuring real performance outcomes, based on actual energy use in an occupied building.
 The National Institute of Building Sciences (NIBS) and New Buildings Institute (NBI) hosted the event and released the report which summarizes the results of that meeting.